arisegulf/vps-stack/Please_Know_me/Imran_Shaikh/vps_docker_tools_manual.md

 *   Explicitly configure Nginx resolvers for Docker internal DNS to prevent hostname resolution issues.
 *   Ensure healthcheck commands use tools available within the container image.

+### 6.4.
+Troubleshooting a React SPA (Single Page Application) Deployment

+**Problem:** The `arun.arisegulf.com` dashboard, a React-based Single Page Application (SPA), was showing a "404 Not Found" error from Nginx, even though the DNS and SSL certificates were correctly configured.

+**Root Cause Analysis:**

+The investigation followed several steps to diagnose the problem:

+1.  **Initial Nginx Configuration Check:** The Nginx configuration file for `arun.arisegulf.com` (`arun.arisegulf.com.conf`) was reviewed.
+It correctly defined the `root` directory and used `try_files` to handle SPA routing.

+2.  **`docker-compose.yml` Volume Mounts:** The `docker-compose.yml` file was inspected to ensure the React application's build files were correctly mounted into the `nginx-proxy` container.
+An initial error was found where the wrong directory was being mounted.

+3.  **Conflicting Nginx Configurations:** All files in the `nginx/conf.d` directory were reviewed.
+A conflicting `location` block for `/arun_dashboard/` was discovered in the `link.arisegulf.com.conf` file and was removed.

+4.  **Verifying the Build Artifacts:** After the above fixes, the issue persisted.
+The crucial diagnostic step was to check the contents of the mounted directory *inside* the `nginx-proxy` container.
+    *   **Command:** `docker exec nginx-proxy ls -l /var/www/html/arun_dashboard`
+    *   **Result:** The output was `total 0`, indicating the directory was empty.

+5.  **The Final Root Cause:** The `arun-dashboard/build` directory, which contains the compiled React application, is included in the project's `.gitignore` file.
+This is standard practice, as build artifacts are not typically committed to version control.
+The deployment process involved pulling the latest code from the Git repository on the server, but since the `build` directory was never committed, it was never created on the server.
+The volume mount in `docker-compose.yml` was pointing to a non-existent or empty directory on the host, which resulted in an empty directory inside the container.

+**Solution:**

+The solution was to build the React application directly on the server before starting the Docker containers.

+1.  **Navigate to the application directory:**
+    ```bash
+    cd /root/my_project/arun-dashboard
+    ```

+2.  **Install the dependencies:**
+    ```bash
+    npm install
+    ```

+3.  **Build the application:**
+    ```bash
+    npm run build
+    ```

+4.  **Return to the project root and restart the services:**
+    ```bash
+    cd /root/my_project
+    docker compose up -d --force-recreate
+    ```

+**Commands Used:**

+*   `npm install`: Installs the Node.js dependencies required by the React application.
+*   `npm run build`: Compiles the React application into static HTML, CSS, and JavaScript files in the `build` directory.
+*   `docker exec -it <container_name> <command>`: Executes a command inside a running container.
+This was critical for diagnosing the empty directory issue.
+*   `git status`, `git add`, `git commit`, `git pull`, `git push`: Standard Git commands used to manage and synchronize the configuration changes.
+*   `docker compose up -d --force-recreate`: Restarts the Docker services, applying any changes to the `docker-compose.yml` file or the mounted volumes.

+**Key Learnings:**

+*   **Build artifacts are not typically versioned:** For applications that require a build step (like React, Angular, Vue, etc.), the compiled files are generated locally or on a CI/CD server and are not stored in Git.
+*   **Deployments require a build step:** When deploying such applications, you must run the build command on the server to create the necessary files before starting the webserver.
+*   **Verify volume mounts inside the container:** If a volume mount is not working as expected, use `docker exec` to inspect the contents of the mounted directory inside the container.
+This is the most reliable way to confirm that the files are being correctly shared from the host.

 ---

 ## 7. Networks & Volumes